rabbitmq/rabbitmq-website/site/kubernetes/operator/troubleshooting-topology-operator.md

-# Troubleshooting Messaging Topology Operator
+# Troubleshooting Messaging Topology Kubernetes Operator

 This guide covers the basics of troubleshooting of RabbitMQ Messaging Topology Operator.